thxbb12/awesome-computing-resources/README.md

 * [piper][90] - The Piper Computer Kit is the ultimate DIY computer-building experience.
 Build a REAL computer from start to finish.
 * [how dram works][154] - How does Computer Memory Work?

+## Languages
+* [Language benchmarks][172] Programming language and compiler benchmarks.
+* [Hare language][241] - Hare is statically-typed systems programming language designed to be simple, stable, and robust.
+* [Zig language][242] - Zig is a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software.
+* [V language][243] - V is a statically typed compiled programming language designed for building maintainable software.

 ## Linux
 * [Linux Kernel Monkey Log][19] - Greg Kroah-Hartman's blog (Linux kernel maintainer)
 * [Linux Kernel in a Nutshell][20] - The "Linux kernel in a nutshell" free book from O'Reilly